Secondary Education English Teacher - TEFL Certificate

 Volunteers build teacher capacity with opportunities for school-based continuing professional development to improve English instructional practice and in using gender equitable teaching practices.
 Volunteers improve student achievement in English by using interactive, learner-centered methods and organizing extra-curricular activities, such as after school clubs.
 Finally, Volunteers support community members in increasing their participation in school activities and student learning by teaching adult literacy and raising awareness on the importance of education.

-In addition to helping students achieve in English, Volunteers may also teach a number of other relevant topics, such as health and nutrition, with a special focus on Malaria and HIV/AIDS prevention and gender inequity, especially in the academic setting.
+In addition to helping students achieve in English, Volunteers are expected to engage in activities that address HIV/AIDS prevention and gender inequity.
+Volunteers may also teach a number of other relevant topics, such as health, nutrition, and malaria prevention.

-Please Note: Bachelor’s degree is required for all candidates as a requirement for Zambian work permits.
+Please Note: A Bachelor’s degree is mandatory for all candidates as a requirement for Zambian work permits.

 -Bachelor or Master of Arts or Science degree in any discipline